gabes135/gabes135.github.io/_posts/2025-08-01-win_projector.md

   <figcaption>Performance of model trained on data using different minimum games played cut offs.</figcaption>
 </figure>

 Two choose an optimal minimum game cut off, I further split the training data into a smaller training set and validation set (75%/25% split, once again).
-I trained the model on subsets of the training data set, pruning to keep only matchups where both teams played a set minimum number of games, and evaluted the result on the validation data.
-After 60 repeats, I plotted the training/validation accuracy and loss versus the minimum game cut off used, shown above.
+I trained the model on subsets of the training data set, pruning to keep only matchups where both teams played a set minimum number of games, and evaluated the result on the validation data.
+After 60 repeats, I plotted the average training/validation accuracy and loss versus the minimum game cut off used, shown above.

 The running average stats for each team become more robust as the cut off increases, which results in an improvement in the model's performance on both the training and validation data sets.
-However, at a certain point, the training data size becomes too small and the predictive power of the model starts to deteriorate, resulting in poorer performance on the validation data.
+However, at a certain point, the training data size becomes too small, and the predictive power of the model starts to deteriorate, resulting in poorer performance on the validation data.

 It's interesting that the performance on the training data seems to somewhat plateau between the 10 and 30 game cut offs.
 Perhaps this suggests that there are two stages of stabilization: there is a lot of early season variation that flattens out quickly, followed by more long-term stabilization, perhaps related to lineup adjustment and trades.
 This seems challenging to capture with our model and would likely require more sophisticated time series modeling to account for.